Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions

-In reality, the exchange of charge and energy occurs typically in complex systems, where covalent interactions and van~der~Waals bonding coexist normally.
-The van~der~Waals bond, the weakest noncovalent interaction, is ubiquitous in nature, governing the properties of nearly all organic solids and liquids \cite{articleDelrio, PhysRevLett.107.185701, 10.1063/1674-0068/cjcp1901007}.
-It is responsible for phenomena such as the low boiling and melting points of substances, the layered structure of graphite, and the folding of DNA helices and proteins \cite{doi:10.1073/pnas.1208121109, doi:10.1126/science.1254132}, where multiple CTs across the interfaces of layers or molecules following optical excitation play a fundamental role in the regulation of optoelectronic responses.
-Prototype systems for van~der~Waals bonds consist in many cases of rare gases.
-Simple rare-gas dimers, however, are not an ideal candidate to study the above mentioned reactions.
-Multiple CTs are even unexpected in these systems, since they tend to dissociate already at the instant of the first CT \cite{PhysRevLett.105.263202, article_Ren}.
-A suitable prototype system for our studies is the N$_2$Ar dimer.
-It features a strong covalent bond between the two nitrogen atoms and a weak van~der~Waals bond between the argon atom and the N$_2$ molecule.
+In practice, charge and energy exchange typically occur in complex environments where covalent interactions coexist with weaker noncovalent forces such as van der Waals bonding.
+The latter, despite being the weakest intermolecular interaction, plays a crucial role in determining the structure and dynamics of molecular aggregates, condensed phases, and biological matter \cite{articleDelrio, PhysRevLett.107.185701, doi:10.1073/pnas.1208121109, doi:10.1126/science.1254132, 10.1063/1674-0068/cjcp1901007}.
+Simple rare-gas dimers, however, are not ideal systems for studying complex multiple CT-driven reaction dynamics, as they usually dissociate promptly after a single CT event \cite{PhysRevLett.105.263202, article_Ren}.
+A suitable prototype system is the N$_2$Ar dimer, which features a strong covalent bond within N$_2$ and a weak van der Waals bond between N$_2$ and Ar.
 Its distinct properties make it a prototypical emulating model for experiment and quantum-chemical calculations to probe reaction mechanisms relevant to complex systems.
 First, the nearly matching ionization potentials \cite{10.1063/1.4750980, PhysRevLett.111.083003} of its two constituents make intermolecular reactions more effective under photoionization and photoexcitation scenarios by creating numerous crossings on the potential energy surfaces.
 Second, its structural flexibility, especially the stretching of its bonds \cite{doi:10.1126/science.1074201} enables access to a manifold of nonadiabatic pathways through conical intersections and initiates the occurrence of multiple CT.